 - GIS strategic planning and system integration planning

 - GIS analysis to support active decision making effectively

 - Database administration

 Contact via Email: email@example.com

-- Internal web applications for Public Works – Development Phase
+- County Public Works internal web applications for road projects – Testing Phase

 - State Arizona Geographic Information Council support boards and committees – Ongoing

 - Completed ArcGISArcGIS online web applications for Library District - June 2018

 - Completed ArcGISArcGIS online web applications for local town/city address editor application, internal dashboards for Board of Supervisors, and Sherriff's Office. - June 2018